 Portland’s Troll Bridge

 You’ll be able to stamp your card for trolls if you head not too far from the Hillsboro giant to search out these miniature versions.
 If your little is a massive fan of Poppy and Branch they’ll either be in love — or horrified — it’s a bit hard to tell.
 If you haven’t guessed already this bridge is themed after Troll dolls and attached to an old railroad trestle bridge in the same matter gum is attached to Seattle’s favorite Pike Place Market wall.
 There’s room to pull over or you can view from the car.
-Find the bridge at 16498 NW McNamee Rd, Portland, Oregon.
+Find the bridge at 16498 NW McNamee Rd.

 Ole Bolle the Troll

 Ole Bolle the Troll is one of the famous sculptures created by world-famed artist Thomas Dambo and the first in the series titled, “The Way of the Bird King” which includes 5 more sculptures in the Seattle area.
 While you can’t climb directly on this giant beast, you can wander around the sculpture and into the cabin to greet this curious creature.
 The idea of the Dambo-themed troll quest is that troll hunters follow clues to find these larger-than-life characters, but at this point, most publications have spilled the beans and a quick search will tell you to check the Nordic Northwest Campus in Tualatin Valley.
-Bonus: if you go into the center itself, you can enjoy some Scandinavian treats and find a few bonus mythic figures too.
+Pro tip: If you go into the center itself, you can enjoy some Scandinavian treats and find a few bonus mythic figures, too.

-Dragon Beasts of Chinatown
+Dragon Beasts of Portland’s Chinatown

 The Lan Su Chinese Garden downtown is guarded by ancient dragons at the doorway.
 This stop is great to explore if your beast hunters need a break from the car.
 Serpentine beasts are often associated with water, making our rainy Portland winters a fit for these ancient creatures.
 The dragons can be seen from the street for free, or grab a ticket and enjoy the whole garden.
 We also found bonus dragons in a quick walk around Chinatown, and some bigfoots on nearby newspaper boxes as well.